cars10/packtpub-script/Readme.md

-After there where not free ebooks in december 2016, packtpub has now enabled the service again.
-The scripts still works without changes because they did not rework the markup of the page.

 # Automatically receive packtpub's free daily book
 This script runs a headless browser, goes to `https://www.packtpub.com/packt/offers/free-learning`, logs into your account and "orders" the daily free book.
 After that it will send you an email with the title of the new book.